tpreskenis/score-app/README.md

 ### If You Run Local
     1. Press the code icon.
     2. Press the refresh button on the top bar.
-    3. Make sure to wait a 10 seconds before you press the refresh button.

 ### If You Run With API